Notre-Solutions/Inship-Website/src/pages/automate/index.md

         INSHIP is saving the company money each week by ensuring all charges are dealt with correctly.”
     - title: Stacks Pharmacy
-      clientFeedback: Suppliers benefit because they no longer have to post costly paper invoices, nor re-print and re-post duplicates if they are required.
-Too, the data and processes provided by the Smart Office AP system ensures that as long as invoices are accurate, suppliers are paid within agreed terms — a benefit that has increased goodwill between critical suppliers and the Group.“With Smart Office AP, we save 90 percent of the time we had historically spent processing supplier invoices,” the Group Managing Director observes.
-“The Smart Office application gives me the visibility I require to control my suppliers’ paperwork, while allowing me to know at any moment in time what my outstanding debts are, no matter where in the world the physical invoices are located, or if they’ve been processed or not.
-“Smart Office enables Stacks Pharmacy Group to better serve our suppliers, and through them, our end-customers who rely on our suppliers’ crucial products.”
+      clientFeedback: With Smart Office AP, we save 90 percent of the time we had historically spent processing supplier invoices,” the Group Managing Director observes.
+“The Smart Office application gives me the visibility I require to control my suppliers’ paperwork, while allowing me to know at any moment in time what my outstanding debts are, no matter where in the world the physical invoices are located, or if they’ve been processed or not. “
       theSolution: InShip Irish Partner, Smart Office AP was chosen by STACKS to resolve the company’s challenges.
 Stack Pharmacy Group replaced its manual supplier invoice processing workflow with Smart Office AP.
 Fully